zebullax/wg21/proposal.md

     logInvoke(foo, 0); // No warning on discarded return
 }
 ```
+Ideally we would want a mechanism to recover the `[[nodiscard]]` attribute that originally appertained to `foo` declaration.
 Other examples of wrapping around callables can be found, whether by closure or explicity registering callbacks for dispatch, etc.
 The current example deals with code as it is in a c++23 world, but other applications can easily be thought of in the context of code injection [@p2237r0] where one may want to skip over `[[deprecated]]` members for example.

 # Proposal
 We put ourselves in the context of [@p2996r2] for the current proposal to be more illustrative in terms of what is being proposed.

+## Scope
+The proposal limits itself to standard attributes ([dcl.attr]) with the purpose to reduce implementation complexity.
+We feel that since it is up to implementation to define how they handle non standard attributes, up to ignoring those, it would lead to unknown unknowns that we don't aim to tackle here.\
+A fairly (admittedly ridiculous) example can be built as such: Given an implementation supporting a non standard `[[no_introspect]]` attributes that suppress all reflection information appertaining to an entity, we would have a hard time coming up with a self-consistent system of rules to start with.

 ## Reflection operator
 If our understanding is correct, the proposition for `^` grammar does not cover attributes , as in `^[[deprecated]]` is meaningless.
 We think this will limit the potential use of attributes introspection.
 The current proposal advocates for